10 Reasons Why Zillow Fails Highly Inaccurate Zestimates

 Reason 9 Zillow needs to do a better job policing Realtors or Agents that abuse Zillow.

-I know of several listings on Zillow that are listed by a broker and have sold yet they still appear as active homes for sales.
+I know of hundreds of listings on Zillow that are listed by a broker and have sold yet they still appear as active homes for sales.
 If they are still listed for sale, their sales data does not appear on the just sold properties, which would be important information for you to know.

 Reason 10: At the end of the day, zillow encourages you to contact a real estate agent.